docusign/docusign.github.io/app-examples/embedded-signing/README.md

 If a template is chosen, the **Document** option is ignored.

+#### Template Role
+The template should have a role named `signer` (lowercase s).
+The template's tabs and other settings for the `signer` role will be used.
+Note that the tool changes the signer recipient to be a captive (embedded) recipient.

 ### Supplemental Documents
 Use the checkboxes to include or omit supplements 1 and 2.